Guide To Success

 - Establish an individually specific agenda for each meeting.

 - Make sure you have done your homework on the retailer.
-Check out their website, download their app, and learn as much as you can about them.
+Check out their website, download their app, and learn as much as you can about the company.

 - Consider room-dropping an advance thank you for a planned meeting to remind the person of the appointment or an after meeting thank you to recap what was accomplished.